 - Current Dxxxx structure will be maintained

-- Codes do not duplicate information that currently can be reported on a claim (e.g., area of the oral cavity)
+- Modifier codes do not duplicate information that currently can be reported on a claim (e.g., area of the oral cavity)

 - Adjudication elements will not be included in code nomenclatures and descriptors (e.g., “…not to be delivered with…”)

 Desired benefits of enhancing the CDT: